opendocsg/opendoc-supreme-court-judgements/2019_SGHC_82/report.md

 (d)     a duty to provide a reasonable period for the provision of additional collateral top-up.

 For clarity, some of these “sub-duties” merely described the responsibilities the Bank was said to have undertaken and do not give rise to distinct “duties” of care.
 The ultimate inquiry is whether the Bank owed a duty of care to Mr Koh.
-These responsibilities go towards the scope of such duty or the question of breach (see also _Go Dante Yap v Bank Austria Creditanstalt AG_ (“_Go Dante Yap_”) at \[18\]–\[19\]).
+These responsibilities go towards the scope of such duty or the question of breach (see also _Go Dante Yap v Bank Austria Creditanstalt AG_ [2011] 4 SLR 559  (“_Go Dante Yap_”) at \[18\]–\[19\]).

 28     There were many allegations made in the course of the proceedings and Mr Koh’s case did evolve to some extent.
 I have not found it necessary to address all of the allegations made.
 My decision was based on what was necessary to resolve the dispute between the parties and hence these grounds of decision will not discuss matters which were tangential.
 Furthermore, many of the contentions overlapped.
 The arguments are addressed holistically (in groups) rather than separately.
 In the end, many of the plaintiffs’ allegations, when weighed against objective documentary evidence, fell away.